-Pursuant to Listing Rule 5.94 issued by the Malta Financial Services Authority, in its capacity as the Listing Authority in Malta, the directors are required to include in the Company's annual financial report a Corporate Governance Statement explaining the extent to which they have adopted the Code of Principles of Good Corporate Governance set out in Appendix 5.1 to Chapter 5 of the Listing Rules, and the effective measures that they have taken to ensure compliance with those principles.
+Pursuant to Listing Rule 5.94 issued by the Malta Financial Services Authority, in its capacity as the Listing Authority in Malta, the directors are required to include in the Company's and the Group's Annual Financial Report a Corporate Governance Statement explaining the extent to which they have adopted the Code of Principles of Good Corporate Governance set out in Appendix 5.1 to Chapter 5 of the Listing Rules, and the effective measures that they have taken to ensure compliance with those principles.
 The Corporate Governance Statement of Compliance is to contain at least the information set out in Listing Rule 5.97.

-My responsibility is laid down by Listing Rule 5.98, which requires the auditor to include a report to shareholders on the Corporate Governance Statement in the Company's annual financial report.
+My responsibility is laid down by Listing Rule 5.98, which requires the auditor to include a report to shareholders on the Corporate Governance Statement in the Company's and the Group's Annual Financial Report.

 I read the Statement of Compliance and consider the implications for my report if I become aware of any apparent misstatements or material inconsistencies with the financial statements included in the Annual Report.
-My responsibilities do not extend to considering whether this Statement is consistent with any other information included in the annual report.
+My responsibilities do not extend to considering whether this Statement is consistent with any other information included in the Annual Report.
+Report.

-I am not required to, and I do not, consider whether the Board's statements on internal control included in the Statement of Compliance cover all risks and controls, or form an opinion on the effectiveness of the company's corporate governance procedures, or its risk and control procedures.
+I am not required to, and I do not, consider whether the Board's statements on internal control included in the Statement of Compliance cover all risks and controls, or form an opinion on the effectiveness of the Company's and the Group's corporate governance procedures, or its risk and control procedures.

-In my opinion, the Statement of Compliance set out on pages 6 to 8 has been properly prepared in accordance with the requirements of Listing Rules issued by the Malta Listing Authority.
+In my opinion, the Statement of Compliance set out on pages 7 to 9 has been properly prepared in accordance with the requirements of Listing Rules issued by the Malta Listing Authority.